 If you are thinking about renovating, it is important to be aware of how to safely manage asbestos in and around the home.
-About one third of all Australian homes contain asbestos products and the health risks associated with asbestos exposure include a number life-threatening diseases.
+About one-third of all Australian homes contain asbestos products and the health risks associated with asbestos exposure include a number of life-threatening diseases.

 With this week marking National Asbestos Awareness Week, it is critical that homeowners and renovators be familiar with best practice surrounding asbestos removal.
 Using freelance job applications to organise your asbestos removal services can lead to using unqualified workers to do dangerous jobs that they are not certified or licensed to do.

 Doing your best to ensure safe asbestos removal during renovations is a critical part of taking precautions to keep yourself and others safe, including your family and neighbours.
 When it comes to home renovations, conducting do-it-yourself (‘DIY’) asbestos removal is not recommended.

 Asbestos — a dangerous natural material — can be found in a range of common building products and was commonly used in building houses in Australia.
 According to the Asbestos Safety and Eradication Agency, if a house was built before 1990 it is likely to made of materials that could contain some asbestos.
 This is especially the case for the kitchen and bathroom areas, but other areas of the home also commonly contain asbestos-containing material, including fencing, flooring, roofing and gutters.

 When it comes to identifying asbestos in your home, the only way to be certain is to perform asbestos sampling and testing.
 Importantly, getting an asbestos inspection of your house done before you hire any tradespeople to work on renovations is recommended — this way you are able to provide an asbestos survey to any workers so that they are aware of potential risks